To become accredited, and join the Good Employer Network, interested organisations need to meet the Good Employer Charter

 The Charter represents practical ways by which Croydon businesses can contribute to creating a strong local economy.

-The Charter aims to encourage employers to pay a fair wage
+The Charter aims to encourage employers to pay a fair wage.

-The ambition of the charter is to recognise that by embracing the network's principles, defining what they mean to the organisation and incorporating appropriate policies and practices to reflect them in the day to day operations, any business (no matter how big or small) can become a better employer and contribute to strengthening the local economy.
+The application of the Charter principles will be unique to each member organisation and should be relevant and proportionate to the size of the business and sector they operate in.
+The ambition of the charter is to recognise that by embracing the network's principles, defining what they mean to the organisation and incorporating appropriate policies and practices to reflect them in the day-to-day operations, any business (no matter how big or small) can become a better employer and contribute to strengthening the local economy.

 A dynamic, diverse and inclusive Croydon economy, harnessing everyone’s creativity and potential to ensure long term sustainable growth and good work that benefits all.